tauhid-it200/virtual-examination-system/README.md

-# virtual-examination-system developed by Md.
-Tauhidul Islam using PHP Laravel framework
+# This is an online MCQ examination system developed by Md.
+Tauhidul Islam using PHP, Laravel framework, Bootstrap, CSS, JavaScript & jQuery